google/WebFundamentals/src/content/en/fundamentals/guides/your-first-offline-web-app/index.markdown

 updated_on: 2015-09-30
 translation_priority: 1
 ---
+In this codelab, you’ll learn how to integrate a service worker into an existing application to make it work offline.

 <img src="images/image00.png" width="624" height="409" />

-In this codelab, you'll learn how to integrate service worker into an existing application and how to make it work offline.
 The application is called [Air Horner](https://airhorner.com).
-It uses the Web Audio API to play and manipulate an airhorn sound, and it is probably one of the best air horner's on the market today (according to the author of this codelab at least).
-It's a simple application but it will demonstrate Service Worker well.
+It uses the Web Audio API to play and manipulate an airhorn sound, and it is probably one of the best air horn apps on the market today (according to the author of this codelab at least).
+It's a simple application but it will demonstrate the use of a service worker.

 A service worker is a script that is run by your browser in the background, separate from a web page, opening the door to features which don't need a web